sf105/sttp-book/chapters/getting-started/testing-principles.md

 ## Exercises

 **Exercise 1.**
-Having a certain terminology helps testers to explain the problems they have with a program or in their software.
+Having certain terminology helps testers to explain the problems they have with a program or in their software.

 Below is a small conversation.
-Fill each of the caps with: failure, fault, or error.
+Fill in the blanks with one of the following terms: failure, fault, or error.

 * **Mark**: Hey, Jane, I just observed a (1) _ _ _ _ _ _ in our software: if the user has multiple surnames, our software doesn't allow them to sign in.
 * **Jane**: Oh, that's awful.
 Let me debug the code so that I can find the (2) _ _ _ _ _ _.
-*(a few minutes later)*
-* **Jane**: Mark, I found it!
+* **Jane** *(a few minutes later):* Mark, I found it!
 It was my (3) _ _ _ _ _ _.
 I programmed that part, but never thought of this case.
 * **Mark**: No worries, Jane!
 Thanks for fixing it!

 **Exercise 2.**
-Kelly, a very experienced software tester, visits Books!, a social network focused on matching people based on books they read.
+Kelly, a very experienced software tester, visits *Books!*, a social network focused on matching people based on books they read.
-Users do not report bugs so often; Books! developers have strong testing practices in place.
+Users do not report bugs so often; *Books!* developers have strong testing practices in place.
 However, users do say that the software is not really delivering what it promises.

 What testing principle applies to this problem?

 **Exercise 3.**
 Suzanne, a junior software testing, just joined a very large online payment company in the Netherlands.
 As a first task, Suzanne analyzed their past two years of bug reports.
-Suzanne observes that more than 50% of bugs have been happening in the 'International payments module.
+Suzanne observes that more than 50% of bugs have been happening in the *International payments* module.

-Suzanne then promises her manager that she will design test cases that will completely cover the 'International payments' module, and thus, find all the bugs.
+Suzanne then promises her manager that she will design test cases that will completely cover the *International payments* module, and thus, find all the bugs.

 Which of the following testing principles might explain why this is **not** possible?